MattSkrobis/bsc-ember/TIL.md

     .editProductName('FNX 45')
     .saveProduct();
 ````

-- `sinon.js` - used to create dummy functions (spies) and assert that they were called specific amount of times
+- [x] [sinonjs documentation](https://github.com/csantero/ember-sinon) - used to create dummy functions (spies) and assert that they were called specific amount of times

 # Wednesday